René Clément

-René Clément (/fr/; 18 March 1913 – 17 March 1996) was a French film director and screenwriter.
-He is known for directing the films The Battle of the Rails (1946), Forbidden Games (1952), Gervaise (1956), Purple Noon (1960), and Is Paris Burning (1966).
-He received numerous accolades including five prizes at the Cannes Film Festival and the Honorary César in 1984.
+René Clément (/fr/; 18 March 1913 – 17 March 1996) was a French film director and screenwriter, active from the 1930s through the 1970s.
+He was considered one of his country's leading filmmakers of the post-World War II era, and continued to work steadily through the New Wave era.
+He won five prizes at the Cannes Film Festival, including two Best Director Awards.
+To date, he is the most-awarded French filmmaker at the festival.

+Two of his films — The Walls of Malapaga (1949) and Forbidden Games (1952) — won the Academy Award for Best International Feature Film.
+Clément's other notable films included Gervaise (1956), Purple Noon (1960), Is Paris Burning (1966), Rider on the Rain (1970), and And Hope to Die (1972).
+He received the Honorary César in 1984.

+Clément was a co-founder and President of the Institut des hautes études cinématographiques and a President of the Académie des Beaux-Arts.

 Early life

-Clément studied architecture at the École des Beaux-Arts where he developed an interest in filmmaking.
+Born and raised in Bordeaux, Clément studied architecture at the École des Beaux-Arts where he developed an interest in filmmaking.
 In 1936, he directed his first film, a 20-minute short written by and featuring Jacques Tati.
 Clément spent the latter part of the 1930s making documentaries in parts of the Middle East and Africa.
 In 1937, he and archaeologist Jules Barthou were in Yemen making preparations to film a documentary, the first ever of that country and one that includes the only known film image of Imam Yahya.